tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

       self.inputNodeID = None
 ~~~~

-This function takes a new linear transform node from the inputSelector widget, and register an 'observer' function, which observes the node and process the data when the node is updated.
+This function takes a new linear transform node from the inputSelector widget, and register an 'observer' function, which observes the node and processes the data when the node is updated.
 This is achieved by calling `AddObserver()`.
 The actual observer function (`self.onInputModified()`) will be defined later.

 The change of the distance value is handled by `onDistanceUpdated()` function.
 We insert the following definition under the `ProximityWarningWidget` class: